jgomezdans/phenology/notes/source/phenology.rst

 Fitting a simple phenology model to satellite observations
 ================================================================

-Phenology refers to the study of temporal behaviour of the land surface, such as the timing of leaf emergence or leaf fall.
-These evens are of great importance, as they control the period when decidious trees are able to photosynthesise solar radition and hence act as carbon sinks.
+Phenology refers to the study of timing of recurrent events, such as leaf emergence, leaf fall, etc. In the context of carbon science, the timing of emergence of leaves and the duration of the leaf-on period is crucial to understand the impact of decidious trees on atmospheric carbon levels.
+The timing of vegetation is also important from the point of view of other ecosystem

-A simple phenology model
+components: vegetation flowering dates and fruit production are an important constraint on the temporal behaviour of fruit-eating wildlife, for example.

+Monitoring phenology is important also because plant phenology reacts to a warmer climate, where leaf emergence happens earlier, and leaf fall happens later due to milder winters.

+Simple phenology models
 =========================

 Inspection of typical evolution of vegetation indices indicates that a simple